tg11-org/BepInEx-Utils/README.md

 # TG11 Utils

-Shared utility plugin for Crime Simulator mods.
+Shared utility plugin for BepInEx, currently only for Crime Simulator mods.

 This package provides common helpers, logging utilities, and shared infrastructure used by other TG11 mods.